 - Gifted children

-The key principle of the department is to address and support both children and their families and to provide appropriate management with a team of highly experienced specialists in order to ensure a comprehensive and effective diagnosis and treatment.
+The key principle of the department is to address and support both children and their families to ensure a comprehensive and effective diagnosis and treatment.

 Depending on the case, referrals are made to pediatric specialists such as Pediatric Neurologist, Pediatric Psychiatrist and Clinical Geneticist.